GoogleCloudPlatform/fda-mystudies/documentation/architecture.md

 If a participant sends a message with the mobile application’s contact form, that message is posted to the `Participant datastore`, which then sends an email to the configured destination.
 The `Participant datastore` can send participation reminders or other types of notifications to study participants through the mobile applications.
 When participants navigate to the dashboarding section of the mobile application, the mobile application will make a request to the `Response datastore` for the necessary study responses that are used to populate the configured dashboard.
 ## GCP Managed Services

-Brief: For the new release, Cloud HealthCareAPIs(FHIR, DID & Consent) are used for accessing and storing healthcare data in the Google Cloud Platform.
+**Brief**: For the new release, Cloud HealthCareAPIs(FHIR, DID & Consent) are used for accessing and storing healthcare data in the Google Cloud Platform.
 Using Cloud Healthcare API the data collected is moved to BigQuery for operations such as scalable analytics with BigQuery.

 i)FHIR(Fast Healthcare Interoperability Resources) API is used for storing study response data for the FDA MyStudies Platform.
 FHIR API helps transform data from Platform JSON format into FHIR format, for the current release R4 version of FHIR is used.
 The data stored in FHIR datastores is moved to BigQuery and this makes data available for other functions such as data analytics.